Within the Roman Catholic church, there are two types of priests: the secular clergy and the religious orders

 The history of Latin America would have been quite different if this form of settlement had been allowed to develop according to its own momentum, offering democracy a century before North America.

-Jesuits Institutions in Bombay
+Jesuit Institutions in Mumbai)

-Saint Xavier's College, Saint Xavier's Technical Institute (Mahim)
+Saint Xavier's Technical Institute